Love Withdrawal is a Painful and Destabilizing Experience

 When someone triggers old pain of abandonment and neglect by abruptly ending a relationship, the pain inflicted on the partner who is not prepared – is usually a 10.
 This immersion into what we call an Attachment Storm can hijack your nervous system into a complete shutdown.

-Shortness of breath and panic attacks can be present.
-This is typical when someone is abruptly thrown into withdrawal – broken up with, discovery of betrayal, pulled apart by an intervention of some sort, etc.
+Shortness of breath and panic attacks can be present if there is a history of being neglected.
+This is typical when someone is abruptly thrown into withdrawal – broken up with, the discovery of betrayal, pulled apart by an intervention of some sort, etc.

 Understand this.
-If someone is left by another individual and the break up is abrupt, the abandonment and neglect of the past trigger a level 10 on the pain scale, and that individual who was left will most likely do anything to not feel this excruciating pain.
+If someone is left by another individual and the break up is abrupt, the abandonment and neglect of the past trigger a level 10 on the pain scale, and that individual who was left will most likely do anything not to feel this excruciating pain.
+The physical symptoms become so challenging that their own health is at risk.

-Usually getting the relationship back immediately or being engaged in the process of trying to get the relationship back is the only way to temporarily soothe oneself.
-If going back is not a choice after you have tried everything (calling a thousand times, pleading, begging, manipulating, making false promises, etc.) then often other survival patterns are engaged to help dissipate the pain and manage and tolerate feelings.
+Usually, getting the relationship back immediately or being engaged in the process of trying to get the relationship back is the only way to soothe oneself temporarily.
+If going back is not a choice after you have tried everything (calling a thousand times, pleading, begging, manipulating, making false promises, etc.), then often other survival patterns are engaged to help dissipate the pain and manage and tolerate feelings.
+This is where people will rush into the next relationship without vetting it to see if it is a good fit.

 Love Withdrawal at Level 8

 If you wait and choose withdrawal, often you are looking at pain that would be evaluated at an 8.
-This is when you are finally ready to make a change because you have had too many consequences and have hit your bottom.
+This is when you are finally ready to make a change because you have had too many consequences and have hit your bottom in the current relationship.
+People might be telling you that you are a sex and love addict because you haven’t been able to leave.
+That can motivate some people to take a more serious look at their behavior and then be able to say “enough.”
+And, exit the relationship.

-You are aware that the pain will get triggered and will feel temporarily destabilized however you have had an opportunity to prepare yourself for withdrawal.
-This empowerment by making the decision yourself will be beneficial in the long run.
+With choosing to leave, you are aware that the pain will get triggered and will feel temporarily destabilized however, you have had an opportunity to prepare yourself for withdrawal.
+This ability to make this decision to leave yourself will be beneficial in the long run and result in you feeling empowered overtime.

 Love Withdrawal at Level 7

-If you are used to being hyper-vigilant because you grew up with an alcoholic or mentally ill parent, you will most likely be comfortable in a relationship with conflict.
-It may not be a good relationship to friends and family who are witnessing the relationship dynamics, however, you look at the relationship like it is normal behavior.
+If you are used to being hyper-vigilant because you grew up with an alcoholic or mentally ill parent, you will most likely be comfortable in a relationship with conflict where the stability is not consistent.
+It may not be a good relationship to friends and family who are witnessing the relationship dynamics; however, you look at the relationship like it is quite normal.

 Preparing for Love Withdrawal